Distillate vs Live Resin Vape Carts

 • Amber or golden oil

-• Live resin keeps the plant compounds from the start
+• Live resin: preserves whole plant compounds from the start

 Distillate Flavor